umbria-defi/umbria-matic-exchange/README.md

-# SushiSwap Classic Exchange Interface
+# Umbria Matic Exchange Interface

 Forked from [Uniswap/uniswap-interface](https://github.com/Uniswap/uniswap-interface), and updated to work with Umbria contracts running on the Matic sidechain.

-To access the Umbria Matic Exchnage, visit [v2.umbria.network](Not yet available).
+To access the Umbria Matic Exchnage, visit [https://v2.umbria.network](Not yet available).

 ## Development